Research Transparency

 2. Field-Level Cleaning

-Whitespace normalized, encoding fixed.
+Whitespace normalized, encoding repaired.
 Narrative text is always preserved exactly as the participant entered it.

 3. Spam and Low-Effort Detection